Does It Pay For Companies To Do Good?

 Not only that, the workers HHL Solutions recruited with a do-gooding message were of a higher caliber, and they were significantly more productive once on the job.
 They made fewer mistakes and analyzed more pictures from Google Street View.
 Hedblom, Hickman, and List conclude that corporate social responsibility "should not be viewed as a necessary distraction from the profit motive, but rather an important part of profit maximization."

 This study is just one in a recent slew that show that there are strong self-serving reasons for companies to spend money on initiatives aimed at improving the social good.
-For instance, Michelle Bertrand and co-authors find that corporations use their charitable giving in politically strategic ways, giving more money to influential congressional districts when it suits their purposes.
+For instance, Marianne Bertrand and co-authors find that corporations use their charitable giving in politically strategic ways, giving more money to influential congressional districts when it suits their purposes.
 They call it "tax-exempt lobbying."

 So there are reasons to be cynical about corporate social responsibility.
 John List — the "L" in HHL Solutions — says that yes, his research shows that "people generally want to do good."
 He adds that this includes those corporate executives who signed that statement saying their companies are about more than just profits.
 But he also believes that the real reason for their recent statement, like other efforts to paint themselves as a force for social good, comes down to dollars and cents.

-Note: A previous version of this story misidentified Marianne Bertrand, referring to her with the wrong first name.